 There are companies who promise to “exit your timeshare contracts”, and they may be helpful.
 Do your homework, and make sure the company is legitimate.
 In recent news reports many who have used these companies say were ripped off, and their contract was still in tact after they paid the company.

-The organizations representing these people say it is best to negotiate directly with the timeshare company to get released from your contract.
+The organizations representing timeshares say it is best to negotiate directly with your timeshare company to get released from your contract.

 You do not have the expertise to do a timeshare presentation on timeshare vacations – to sell it on your own.
 Don’t make an unwanted timeshare a lifetime timeshare obligation.

 Interested in a Free Discussion about how I can help you with Fantastic Finances?
 Let’s Chat – Make an Appointment Here